niHonkage/DocsLearning/en/learn-more/faq/self-host-faq.md

 #### How to customize the proxy behavior?

 In `docker/volumes/ssrf_proxy/squid.conf`, you can find the `squid` configuration file.
 You can customize the proxy behavior here, such as adding ACL rules to restrict proxy access or adding `http_access` rules to restrict proxy access.
-For example, your local network can access the `192.168.101.0/24` segment, but `192.168.101.19` has sensitive data that you don't want local deployment Fusionworks users to access, but other IPs can.
+For example, your local network can access the `192.168.101.0/24` segment, but `192.168.101.19` has sensitive data that you don't want local deployment FusionWorks users to access, but other IPs can.
 You can add the following rules in `squid.conf`:

 ```
 acl restricted_ip dst 192.168.101.19